sushavanP/sushavanP/README.md

 ### About

 - 🔭 Team person.
 Always focuses on team goals rather than personal motifs.
 Always available for my peers.
-- 🌱 You will usually find me at a quiet place with my laptop, trying to crack questions on different codeathons.
+- 🌱 You will usually find me at a quiet place with my laptop, trying to solve questions on different codeathons.
 - 📫 Currently working extensively on building my profile as a **Full Stack Web Developer**.
 Also, ML is my other affair.
 - 👯 I love connecting with new people not just for the sake of it.
 I believe in building relationships.
 - 🤔 This list could be never-ending.
 Lol.
 I'll just finish it here.